 In summary, the current work sought to improve the underlying model for a face evolving system.
 It found that a more identifiable composite was produced from a model built with faces that matched on key aspects of a target rather than from a more generic model.
 The work also found that reducing the model size by about 30% was also valuable, but a further similar sized reduction was less effective.
-Further, the slightly smaller tailored model would appear effective after a long retention interval.
-In general, the research suggests that tailoring a face model is of benefit to face evolution with EvoFIT in situations where a witness is able to report a few distinctive features of a suspect's face.
+While further research is prudent before suggesting that the police use a version of EvoFIT with a smaller face model, it does suggest that a tailored model of 72 faces is of benefit in situations where a witness is able to report a few distinctive features of a suspect's face.

-6. Acknowledgements
+5. Acknowledgements

 The work was funded by a grant from the Engineering and Physical Sciences Research Council, EP/C522893/1.
-We would like to thank Martin's Newsagent, Winstanley, Wigan, and Wigan Cricket Club, Parsons Walk, Wigan, for allowing participant recruitment for Experiments 2 and 3 (respectively).
+We would like to thank Martin's Newsagent, Winstanley, Wigan, for allowing participant recruitment for Experiment 2.